tech enthusiasts

 Nominal sound pressure level: 96 dB

-I highly recommend them to anyone who cares about their sound quality, and to anyone who wants a pair of headphones that will stand the test of time.
+Nominal Headband pressure: Firm Fit approx. 3.5 - 5.5 NI highly recommend them to anyone who cares about their sound quality, and to anyone who wants a pair of headphones that will stand the test of time.

 :)

-Two of My Review
+Some of My Reviews

 Contact Me